banner oben

 Test voltage: 2500 Veff winding - core

-Reactance compensation in nets with audible frequency ripple control systems (TRA)
+Reactance-compensation in nets with audible frequency ripple control systems (TRA)

-Audible frequency ripple control systems are used in supply nets of EVUs, to do circuits via connected receivers, like tarif changes and so on.
+Audible frequency ripple control systems are used in supply nets of EVUs to do circuits via connected receivers, like tarif changes and so on.
 The supply net is interfered with higher frequency control voltages (audible frequency impulse), usual are frequencies in a range of 166 Hz to 1350 Hz.

-The impedance factor α* is the relationship of audible frequency impedance to 50 Hz impedance of the customer system.
+The impedance factor a* is the relationship of audible frequency impedance to 50 Hz impedance of the custoemr system.
+At an impedancefactor of a* > 0,5 you don’t have to deal with disturbances of ripple control systems.

 Influence of compensation systems without the reduction factor

 A not reduced compensation system creates a resonant circuit with the reactive net impedance.
 The resonance frequency “fr” of this resonant circuit decreases with increasing compensation power.
-Near to the resonance frequency, the impedance of the resonant circuit has very low resistance and can damp the control voltage level of the audible frequency significantly.
+Near to the resonance frequency the impedance of the resonant circuit has very low resistance and can damp the control voltage level of the audible frequency significantly.

 Further terms to this topic: